mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-ext-declarative-declarative-base.markdown

 title: sqlalchemy.ext.declarative declarative_base code examples
 category: page
 slug: sqlalchemy-ext-declarative-declarative-base-examples
-sortorder: 500031033
+sortorder: 500031035
 toc: False
 sidebartitle: sqlalchemy.ext.declarative declarative_base
-meta: Python example code for the declarative_base function from the sqlalchemy.ext.declarative module of the SQLAlchemy project.
+meta: Python example code for the declarative_base callable from the sqlalchemy.ext.declarative module of the SQLAlchemy project.

-declarative_base is a function within the sqlalchemy.ext.declarative module of the SQLAlchemy project.
+declarative_base is a callable within the sqlalchemy.ext.declarative module of the SQLAlchemy project.

 ## Example 1 from flask-sqlalchemy